Prashant-Khadka-Magar/yt_liked_search/README.md

 # YouTube Liked Videos Search Extension

-A browser extension that lets you search through your YouTube liked videos with fuzzy matching and caching.
+A browser extension that lets you search through your YouTube liked videos with fuzzy matching and caching the best there is

 ## Features